chef-boneyard/qa-chef-server-cluster/README.md

 Other than the initial installation of chef-server-core, all other steps are configurable to be skipped during the provision.
 This does include upgrading chef-server-core in the case where you would only want to upgrade opscode-manage.
 This is achieved by setting the `['skip']` attributes to `true`.

 ## Execution
 The concept of execution is to run one of the core recipes per chef-client run.
-This allows the author to inject their own tests or data generation tools whenever it's necessary.
-The install recipe will need an environment associated to the nodes.
+This allows the author to inject their own tests or data generation tools whenever it's necessary

 For example:
-`chef-client -z -E my_test -o qa-chef-server-cluster::standalone-server`
+`chef-client -z -j my_test.json -o qa-chef-server-cluster::standalone-server`

-If the `my_test` environment is to be updated, the envionment attributes must be updated with the new configuration before running.

-*Update environment here (perhaps using qa-csc-config)*

-Then upgrade the server
-`chef-client -z -E my_test -o qa-chef-server-cluster::standalone-server-upgrade`

 ## Provisioning Ids
 The machine resources and other cluster-associated provisioning resources (ebs volumes, etc) will need to have unique names in order for a chef-repo to support multiple instances of topology clusters.
 Override the `['qa-chef-server-cluster']['provisioning-id']` attibute.
 The default is `default`.